RafaelBroseghini/BonVue/README.md

 ## Motivation

-- When I first moved to IC, I had no car and depended on the bus system to get to work, downtown, etc.
+- When I first moved to Iowa City, I had no car and relied on the bus system to get to work, downtown, etc.
 - A big part of my first few weeks was spent trying to figure out what buses to take to get to where I wanted to go.
 - This is where I got pretty frustrated with the `bongo.org` service and decided to replicate it with some improvements.